MYTH #1: Old dogs should not be spayed or neutered.

 What do I do now that I want to spay/neuter my senior dog?

-If you are near Cleveland, Ohio, or anywhere in the state of New Hampshire, contact the Sanctuary for referrals to veterinary clinics with experience in geriatric spay/neuter in your area.
+If you are near Cleveland, Ohio, contact the Sanctuary for referrals to veterinary clinics with experience in geriatric spay/neuter.

 Support Spay/Neuter programs in Ohio; get your PetsOhio license plate today!